How to use Regular Expressions (Regex) in Google Analytics

 We start with the caret on the left.
 This is like saying ‘match to the beginning’ – it means that nothing can come before the caret.

-The brackets create a list.
+Next, the brackets create a list.
 This lets us match items inside the brackets.

 The pipe, which you should be able to find above the backslash on your keyword (if you are using an English keyboard), looks like a vertical line.
 This creates an ‘OR’ statement.

 When we combine the bracket with the pipe, we can match the different items contained in our list.
-For our example, we’re matching products or services.
+For our example, we’re matching apparel or lifestyle.
 You can also extend this if you need to match more items.
-For example, (products|services|about|support) would match products, services, about or support.
+For example, (apparel|lifestyle|stationery|clearance) would match apparel, lifestyle, stationery or clearance.

 Where can you use regular expressions in Google Analytics?